Core: Arts, Design and Technology (CADT-UH)

 Typically offered January term

 What will the future of human and robot interaction look like?
 How can new technology and robots inspire human creativity and help us grow artistically?
 How can we use the intersection of art and tech to pursue research?
 Einstein said, "Play is the highest form of research."
 By exploring technology through art and movement, how can we further research?
-This course provides students the tools and knowledge to integrate robotics into their creative practice as artists and researchers (no prior experience required).
-Students will design and create a final project exploring the intersection between art and robotics in various forms.
+This course provides students the tools and knowledge to integrate robotics and new technology into their creative practice as artists and researchers (no prior experience required).
+Students will design and create a final project exploring the intersection between art and robotics and tech in various forms.
 Depending on the scale of the project, students will work together as one big group or smaller groups.
-The final project can be a performance presented at Dubai Shopping Festival, a short film, art that students have programmed the robot to create, a fictional story involving robots, a research paper investigating the future of human machine interaction, music composed with the robot, robot dance, creative programming, etc.
+Students have the opportunity to present their projects at the massive MOTB Dubai Shopping Festival.

 Grading: Ugrd Abu Dhabi Graded